FrancoVazza/JULIA/COVID19/README.md

 - **pdead**= probability that an infected person dies;
 - **t_incub** = mean incubiation period (after which one gets **always** diagnosed); assuming a gaussian distribution with FWHM t_incub/2.

-Ref. numbers that seems to work against real data are pinf0=0.4, pdead=0.01 and t_incub=5.5 days
+Ref. numbers that seems to work against real data are pinf0=0.4, pdead=0.01 and t_incub=5.5 days \pm 5 days (Wuhan early estimates)

 Main assumptions: